-You may notice a few symptoms around the time that you ovulate; it’s common for women to see red ‘spotting’ for a day and some women also feel discomfort in their pelvic area, which is called ‘mittelschmerz’ - this is nothing to worry about.
+You may notice a few symptoms around the time that you ovulate: red ‘spotting’ is common for a day and many women also feel discomfort in their pelvic area.
+This is called ‘mittelschmerz’ and is nothing to worry about.

 You may also notice that a day or so after you ovulate, your basal body temperature increases by a tiny amount, usually 0.1–0.2 degrees.
 This is because your body releases more progesterone to support the thickening of the uterus lining, which raises your temperature slightly.
 It usually stays elevated until the start of your next cycle, unless you become pregnant, in which case it stays higher for longer.

 Luteal (premenstrual) phase

-In most women, between their teenage years and the peri-menopause in their forties, the luteal phase, which takes you from ovulation to the start of the next cycle, lasts around 13 to 15 days.
+In most women (between their teenage years and the peri-menopause in their forties) the luteal phase, which takes you from ovulation to the start of the next cycle, lasts around 13 to 15 days.
 This premenstrual period can result in symptoms of Premenstrual Syndrome or PMS – mood changes (anger, tension, feeling emotional) and physical changes which can include:

 acne and spots

 PMS symptoms should improve when your period starts and will normally disappear a few days later.
 Over 100 different symptoms of PMS have been recorded, and they can change from cycle to cycle.
 If you’re concerned about your PMS, keep a diary of your symptoms for a few months and then speak to your doctor.